Filter Content

 Careers & Vocational Information

-Personalised career profiles where students can log their interests, skills, and achievements.
+- Personalised career profiles to record interests, skills, and achievements

-Career, personality, and global challenge tests to help identify strengths and suitable career paths.
+- Career, personality, and global challenge assessments to help identify strengths and potential career directions

-Academic support for HSC preparation, including past papers, study guides, sample answers, and live webinars with industry experts.
+- Academic support for HSC preparation, including past papers, study guides, sample answers, and live webinars

-Future Pathways Hub with detailed course search tools for both Higher Education and VET options.
+- A Future Pathways Hub with comprehensive course search tools for both Higher Education and VET options

-Over 1,000 entry-level job and apprenticeship listings, updated regularly and searchable by region and industry.
+- Access to over 1,000 entry-level job and apprenticeship listings, searchable by region and industry

-We encourage all parents to explore BEYOND with their children and take advantage of this incredible resource to support informed decision-making about their futures.
-They just need to register/sign-on with their school email address.
+We encourage parents to explore BEYOND alongside their children to support informed decision-making about future pathways.
+Students can register using their school email address.

 Anne-Marie Kelly | M. Ed | Leader of Learning - Vocational Education and Training (VET) | Careers Coordinator